Commonwealth Fund Conference in American History

 Although suggestions on other subjects are welcome, paper proposals (300 words plus 150 word bios) are invited on issues such as these:

-Paper proposals should be sent by Tuesday, July 15, 2014 to both Melvyn Stokes (M.Stokes@ucl.ac.uk) and Iwan Morgan (I.Morgan@ucl.ac.uk)
+Paper proposals should be sent no later than May 15, 2014 to both Melvyn Stokes (M.Stokes@ucl.ac.uk) and Iwan Morgan (I.Morgan@ucl.ac.uk)